binkley/spikes/kotlin-blockchain/README.md

 caller hasn't started using "SuperHash" yet).
 This would presently reset previous with the genesis hash.
 How to deal with this?

+## TODOs

+* Work with Merkle Trees, not linked lists.

 ## See also

 See [Awesome Blockchains](https://github.com/openblockchains/awesome-blockchains)